fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 This will be done in lockstep with C# 8.0, which will also have this as a feature, and F# will interoperate with C# by respecting and emitting the same metadata that C# emits.

 For the purposes of this document, the terms "reference type" and "non-nullable reference type" may be used interchangeably.
 They refer to the same thing.
+We also use the terminology "a type does not have null as a normal value", which is the terminology for non-nullability used in the existing F# language specification.

 ## Motivation
 [motivation]: #motivation

-A dramatic shift is about to occur in the .NET ecosystem.
-Starting with C# 8.0, C# will distinguish between explicitly nullable reference types and reference types that cannot be `null`.
-That is, `string` will not be implicitly `null` in C# 8.0 or higher, and attempting to make it `null` will be a warning.
+A shift is about to occur in the .NET ecosystem.
+Starting with C# 8.0, C# will distinguish between explicitly nullable reference types and reference types that do not have `null` as a normal value.
+That is, `string` will not have `null` as a normal value in C# 8.0 or higher, and attempting to make it `null` will be a warning.

+F# has always taken the approach that F#-defined types do not have null as a normal value.
 This problem with reference types in .NET - that they are _implicitly_ `null` - is a longstanding tension between the non-null nature of F# programming and the .NET ecosystem.
 Now that the most-used language in .NET will emit information indicating explicit nullability, this tension has the possibility of being eased considerably for F# programmers.
 Explicit representation of `null` is very much in line with general F# programming for four primary reasons:

 1. The explicit representation of critical information in types, with the compiler enforcing this representation, is very much the "F# way" of doing things.
 Although backwards-compatible explicit nullability is not sound in the same way that F# options are (read on to find out why), it is nonetheless in the spirit of how F# does things.

 2. One of the goals of F# programmers is to evict `null` values as early as possible from the edges of their system.
 Although there are some scenarios where this cannot be done, and `null` values must flow through a program, these scenarios are usually few and far between, or avoided entirely.
 When nullability is explicit, it is harder to "forget" that an incoming type may carry a `null` value.
 This makes it easier to evict `null` values from the rest of an F# program.

 3. Another goal of F# programmers is to ensure that they do not produce `null` values unless it is absolutely necessary in the context in which they are working.
 When nullability as a concept is explicit, an F# programmer must do more work to produce a `null` value.
 When it is an annoyance to produce `null` values (especially of the implicit variety), then programmers will try to avoid producing them.

 4. A variant of (3) is that it is possible to accidentaly produce a `null` value in F# code.
 With explicit nullability as a concept, this accidental behavior can be recognized by a compiler and a warning can be given to let the F# programmer know that they may not have intended sending `null` somewhere.

-F# has some existing mitigations against `null`, including that F#-declared reference types cannot be `null` unless explicitly decorated with `[<AllowNullLiteral>]`.
-This is useful for when an F# programmers absolutely must flow `null` into a component.
-However, this action "infects" any other place where the type might be used, forcing those places to also account for `null`.
-This is rarely what F# programmers desire.

-The desired outcome over time is that significantly less `NullReferenceException`s are produced by code at runtime when itneroperating with C# libraries and other F# components that declare reference types as capable of having `null` as a proper value.
+The desired outcome over time is that significantly less `NullReferenceException`s are produced by code at runtime when interoperating with C# libraries and other F# components that declare reference types as capable of having `null` as a proper value.
 This feature should allow F# programmers to more safely eject `null` from their concerns when interoperating with other .NET components, and make it more explicit when `null` could be a problem.

+### Existing Mitigations against `null` in F# code

+F# has many existing mitigations against `null`.
+Indeed, much of the design of F# is based on the principle that it should be unnecessary to explicitly use `null` values at all in normal F# code, and `null` values are absent from ML dialects such as OCaml.

+Some existing mitigations include:

+1. F#-declared reference types do not support `null` as a normal value

+2. `let` and `let rec` bindings are always initialized prior to use.
+This includes `let` bindings in classes, where checks are made to ensure that the uninitialized `this` is not leaked, e.g. via virtual dispatch to members in subclasses.

+3. F# does allow F#-declared reference types to be  decorated with `[<AllowNullLiteral>]`.
+(This attribute is useful for when an F# programmers frequently uses `null` for a particular type.
+However, this action "infects" any other place where the type might be used, forcing those places to also account for `null`.)

+4. In F# code unboxing protects against null values.
+That is, the meaning of `unbox` in F# depends on whether the type has null as a normal value or not.
+For example, `unbox<int list>(null)` raises an exception, where `unbox<string>(null)` does not.
+The same applies for type casts.
+This prevents unboxing being a backdoor route for creating `null`

+5. F# does some analysis related to whether types have default values or not, covered below.

+6. The `null` literal may only be used with types that support it,

 ## Principles

 The following principles guide all further considerations and the design of this feature.

 1. On the surface, F# is "almost" as simple to use as it is today.
 In practice, it must feel simpler due to nullability of types like `string` being explicit rather than implicit.

 2. The value for F# is primarily in flowing non-nullable reference types into F# code from .NET Libraries and from F# code into .NET libraries.

 3. Adding nullable annotations should not be part of routine F# programming.

 4. Nullability annotations/information is carefully suppressed and simplified in tooling (tooltips, FSI) to avoid extra information overload.

 5. F# users are typically concerned with this feature at the boundaries of their system so that they can flow non-null data into the inner parts of their system.

 6. The feature produces warnings by default, with different classes of warnings (nullable, non-nullable) offering opt-in/opt-out mechanisms.

 7. All existing F# projects compile with warnings turned off by default.
 Only new projects have warnings on by default.
 Compiling older F# code with newer F# code does not opt-in the older F# code.

 8. F# non-nullness is reasonably "strong and trustworthy" today for F#-defined types and routine F# coding.
 This includes the explicit use of `option` types to represent the absence of information.
 No compile-time guarantees today will be "lowered" to account for this feature.

 9. The F# compiler will strive to provide flow analysis such that common null-check scenarios guarantee null-safety when working with nullable reference types.

 10. This feature is useful for F# in other contexts, such as interoperation with `string` in JavaScript via [Fable](http://fable.io/).

 11. F# programmers may be able to start to phase out their use of `[<AllowNullLiteral>]`, `Unchecked.defaultof<_>`, and the `null` type constraint when they need ad-hoc nullability for reference types declared in F#.

 12. Syntax for the feature feels "baked in" to the type system, and should not be horribly unpleasant to use.

 ## Detailed design